Introduction¶

 There are a couple of async libraries for Python.
 One, of course, is asyncio from the standard library.
 Another one is Trio, well-known for its structured concurrency.
 And Curio, which seems to have had a big influence on Trio, though it now only accepts bug fixes.

 They may be different each other but all of them have in common is that they are not suitable for GUI programs.
-I’m not saying “Having a GUI library and an async library coexist in the same thread is problematic due to their individual event loops”.
-In fact, Kivy and BeeWare have adapted themselves to work with async libraries, PyGame doesn’t even own an event loop and expects the user to implement one so you could do that using an async loop, tkinter and PyQt seem to have 3rd party libraries that allow them to work with async libraries.
-Even if none of them are your options, Trio has special mode that makes it run without interfering with other event loop.
+I’m not saying “Having a GUI library and an async library coexist in the same thread is problematic due to their individual main loops”.
+In fact, Kivy and BeeWare have adapted themselves to work with async libraries, PyGame doesn’t even own a main loop and expects the user to implement one so you could do that by putting an await asyncio.sleep() inside a main loop [1], tkinter and PyQt seem to have 3rd party libraries that allow them to work with async libraries.
+Even if none of them are your options, Trio has special mode that makes it run without interfering with other main loop.
 Therefore, I think it’s safe to say that the coexisting problem has been already solved.

 Then why do I say “they are not suitable for GUI programs”?
 It’s because they cannot immediately start/resume tasks.
 For instance, asyncio.create_task() and asyncio.TaskGroup.create_task() are the ones that start tasks in asyncio, but neither of them does it immediately.